-Nantes which can be earlies or main crop make cylindrical carrots and are widely grown commercially.
+Nantes which can be earlies or main crop and form a cylindrical carrot.
+They are widely grown commercially.

-Amsterdam forcing more variable and mainly slender cylindrical roots
+Amsterdam forcing are a mainly slender carrot with cylindrical roots

-Chantenay conical roots and good for shallow soil and containers
+Chantenay has conical roots and is good for shallow soil and containers, Berlium similar but smaller.

 Autumn King large carrot but maybe not as tasty

-Globe shall roots good for containers and grow bags
+Globe has shallow roots and good for growing in containers and grow bags

 Imperator mainly grown in US.